Parsl/parsl/docs/userguide/data.rst

 Note: a Globus endpoint's UUID can be found in the Globus `Manage Endpoints <https://www.globus.org/app/endpoints>`_ page.

-There must also be a Globus endpoint available with access to a execute-side shared file system, because Globus file transfers happen between two Globus endpoints.
+There must also be a Globus endpoint available with access to a execute-side file system, because Globus file transfers happen between two Globus endpoints.

 Globus Configuration
 ^^^^^^^^^^^^^^^^^^^^

 In order to manage where data are staged, users may configure the default ``working_dir`` on a remote location.
-This information is passed to the :class:`~parsl.executors.ParslExecutor` via the `working_dir` parameter in the :class:`~parsl.config.Config` instance.
+This information is specified in the :class:`~parsl.executors.ParslExecutor` via the `working_dir` parameter in the :class:`~parsl.config.Config` instance.
 For example:

 .. code-block:: python